mcdafydd/omw/README.md

 *** (5/4/19) In active development, it may not work exactly as described ***

 A minimalist time tracker.
-The primary purposes of this tool are two-fold:
+The primary purposes of this tool are:

 1. Help a user track time and tasks without getting in the way of flow
-2. Provide a simple reporting interface to help transfer tasks to an external system
+2. Provide a simple, extendable reporting interface to help transfer tasks to an external system

 Any contributions to the tool will not impact these purposes.